Travel.State.Gov >

 Birth Certificate

-If you have finalized the adoption in Colombia, you will firstneed to apply for a birth certificate for your child so that you can later apply for his/her Colombian passport.
+If you have finalized the adoption in Colombia, you will first need to apply for a new birth certificate for your child.
+Your name will be added to the new birth certificate.

 At present, Colombia does not have any provisions which would allow for the electronic delivery of the adoption decree or the new birth certificate.
 Your adoption service provider will usually make arrangements to hand-deliver a notarized copy of the adoption decree to the registrar’s office where your child was originally registered.
 That office will prepare a new birth certificate that someone will need to collect.
-While this process usually takes just a few days, some families have experienced delays of a week or more due to difficulties in delivering/receiving documents.
+While this process usually takes only a few days, some families have experienced delays of a week or more due to difficulties in delivering/receiving documents.
 Families may wish to consult with their adoption service provider prior to traveling to Colombia to review how much additional time this process could require.

-Colombia Passport
+Colombian Passport

 Your child is not yet a U.S. citizen, so he/she will need a travel document or passport from Colombia.
 Most families take the child’s new birth certificate to the Colombian Passport Office located at Calle 100 in Bogota to obtain the child’s passport.
 A passport costs approximately $65 and is generally available for pick-up within two days.